ihabcoT/ProbabilityStatistics233-Assignment/README.md

-# Probability & Statistics 233 – Assignment
+# The Effect of CPU Specifications on Its Price

 This repository contains assignment work for the course **Probability and Statistics -Semester 233-**.
-It includes solutions to problems, code implementations, and visualizations related to fundamental concepts in probability and statistics.
+It includes solutions to problems, code implementations, and visualizations related to fundamental concepts in Probability and Statistics.

 ## 📁 Contents